Race & Social Justice

 How RSJ work helps staff:

-• Deepens their understanding of YWCA’s Vision, Mission, and the current Race and Social Justice Initiative
+• Deepens their understanding of YWCA’s mission and vision

 • Understand that YWCA’s works to eliminate racism and empower women is paradigm-shifting social justice work